lpereira/blotest/2016/11/08/infect_to_protect.rst

 this.)

-Even if the JIT for BPFs is quite efficient, doing a linear search before each an every system call will certainly be a bottleneck.
+Even if the JIT for BPFs is quite efficient, doing a linear search before each and every system call will certainly be a bottleneck.
 Also, BPF programs are limited in size, and a large whitelist that’s implemented the same way as the prototype will limit the possibility for more fine-grained filters.
 Things like "the ``socket(2)`` call is allowed only for UNIX-domain sockets", rather than